Raising a child with autism in Libya

-Ahmed was officially diagnosed with autism spectrum disorder at the age of three, and it didn't take long for his mother to discover how challenging it is to find the right place and educated people who know how to approach people with this form of disability.
+Ahmed was officially diagnosed with autism spectrum disorder at the age of three, and it didn't take long for his mother to discover the challenges of finding the right place and the educated people who know how to approach people with this form of disability.

 "I have assumed additional financial burden to make sure my son gets the best care and rehabilitation, but there is barely a hand full of qualified people in this field in Libya, Ahmed's mother explains to The Libya Observer.

-"I don't care about the center's capabilities, capacity, or the fancy furnishing; what concerns me is that I find qualified people waiting for my son when I drop him off at a rehabilitation centre, as such a job needs patience and people who understand that their work requires a long-term and painstaking effort," Um Ahmed added.
+"I don't care about the center's capabilities, capacity, or the fancy furnishing; what concerns me is that I find qualified people waiting for my son when I drop him off at a rehabilitation centre.
+This job requires patience and people who understand that their work requires a long-term and painstaking effort," Um Ahmed added.

 "I had to educate myself and take courses to learn how to set my son up for success in his life… I had to become a specialist myself."